 IBM Redbooks are made available in Adobe PDF format.
 To view PDF's on the web or offline you must have either the full Adobe Acrobat product or the free Adobe Acrobat Reader version 7.0 or higher.
 They install as a plugin to your browser and get launched when you click on a PDF.

 The number one tip for solving viewing and printing problems is to get the latest Adobe Acrobat Reader as described above.
 After that, most problems are associated with network topology and/or browser configurations.
 If downloading and installing the latest Acrobat Reader does not solve your problem then the number two tip is to download the full pdf to your local system and launch the Acrobat Reader against it directly.
-This can be done in most browsers by navigating to the abstract of the book you are interested in and instead of clicking the left mouse button on "View Online", click the right mouse button and select the option to save locally.
-For example the option in Microsoft Internet Explorer is "Save Target As" and in Mozilla Firefox it is "Save Link As."
-Please note that since these pdf's are served page-at-a-time, it is generally not feasible to use your browser's File-Save-As option to successfully save a local copy of a pdf.
+This can be done in most browsers by navigating to the abstract of the book you are interested in and instead of left-clicking the ".PDF" link, right-click it and select the option to save locally ("Save Target As..." or "Save Link As...")

 Select IBM Redbooks publications are also made available in EPUB format for viewing on e-book readers and other mobile devices.
 IBM Redbooks EPUBs are created to EPUB 2.0 standard and verified with epubcheck.
 We test mostly on iOS devices and the Nook, rendering quality on other devices may vary depending on software used.
 Due to highly technical nature of our content some complex elements may not display optimally in the EPUB version of the document.

 Hundreds of IBM Redbooks are now available both on Apple Books as well as on Google Play Books, all at no charge to you.
 Search for "IBM Redbooks" on Apple Books or on Google Play Books.